stjude-dnb-binfcore/trainings/courses/data-organization/data-organization.md

   - Periods only for file extensions (.txt, .tsv, .R, .tar.gz)
   - Many characters have special meanings in code.
 Avoid them!
       - Do not use any of these common illegal characters or symbols in your file names or folders.
-        - £ pound
+        - pound, £
-        - % percent
+        - percent, %
-        - & ampersand
+        - ampersand, &
-        - { left curly bracket
+        - left curly bracket, {
-        - } right curly bracket
+        - right curly bracket, }
-        - \ back slash
+        - back slash, \
-        - left angle bracket: <
+        - left angle bracket, <
-        - right angle bracket: >
+        - right angle bracket, >
-        - asterisk: *
+        - asterisk, *
-        - ? question mark
+        - question mark, ?
-        - / forward slash
+        - forward slash, /
         - blank spaces
-        - $ dollar sign
+        - dollar sign,$
-        - ! exclamation point
+        - exclamation point, !
-        - ' single quotes
+        - single quotes, '
-        - " double quotes
+        - double quotes, "
-        - : colon
+        - colon, :
         - @ at sign
         - plus sign
         - ` backtick